 - We are a full-service personal injury law firm that believes in getting to know our clients.
 We promise to guide you through every phase of the claims process in Albuquerque.

 - We have significant experience handling Albuquerque dog bite injury cases.
-Our Albuquerque personal injury lawyers have secured millions of dollars for past clients across New Mexico.
+Our Albuquerque injury lawyers have secured millions of dollars for past clients across New Mexico.

 - We accept all dog bite injury claims on a contingency fee basis.
 Our Albuquerque dog bite lawyers never charge a fee unless we win, and we never take more in fees than a client recovers.